gravitational/teleport/rfd/0074-sftp-support.md

 for per node.

-2. Adding SFTP protocol support to `tsh scp` sub command, and ensuring SFTP transfers work on the web UI. `tsh scp` will continue to use the scp/rcp protocol by default for backwards compatibility, but the SFTP protocol can be optionally enabled with the `-s` flag.
+2. Adding SFTP protocol support to `tsh scp` sub command, and ensuring SFTP trasfers work on the web UI. `tsh scp` will continue to use the scp/rcp protocol by default for backwards compatibility, but the SFTP protocol can be optionally enabled with the `-s` flag.